MiDPN/public-documentation/docs/password-reset.md

 ---
 layout: page
-title: Resetting your staging server credentials
+title: Resetting DART Login
 ---

-## Resetting your staging server credentials
+## Resetting DART Login
 Once provided with your login credentials to the MDPN staging server, you will need to change your password before you use DART for the first time.
 Using a terminal/shell program (Command Prompt in Windows, Terminal in Mac, Shell in Linux), you will need to connect to the server via SSH using the credentials provided:
 1. **ssh USERNAME@staging.mipres.org**